-A heat pump is one of the most energy-efficient ways to heat and cool your La Porte residence.
+A heat pump is one of the most energy-efficient ways to heat and cool your Kingwood residence.
 That’s due to the fact they transfer warm or cold air, instead of creating it.
 But not everyone has been able to enjoy this energy-saving technology.

 At one time, heat pumps were only suggested for warmer locations, as they lose efficiency when temperatures were near or below freezing.
 When the heat pump couldn’t provide the desired temperature, the heating system would then switch to pricier electric heat as a secondary heat source to keep the house comfortable.